LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/Raws/transcript_raw_qmcdevmtg_20220212.md

 And thr was a lil db8 we had a mth ago, tt had to be brought up into the table agn, which was more than two pt in QSL.
 The main issue was, we thk game entrypoints loader doesn't mk a lot of sense, bcz it doesn't mk it rly game-agnostic, or vrsn -agnostic as it nd a q lengthy injection mthd, which uses raw ASM.
 So tt's terb for mntn] and it means tt for new vrsn tt change the entrypoint lgc, it rqr a loader upd8.
 The th is, game entrypoints loader are kinda useless in some way, it's bcz normally when you use an entrypoint, it's bcz you have an API to call stuff to look into.
 If you don't hv an API, you are most lkly to use entr[ mixins.

 So we did a lil vote and turns out a lot of ppl thk tt it's fine to mv them to QSL, so we did tt.
 And j to be clear, the pre-launching point still in the loader, which still can be used for loading if you have a big mod.
 And the module the entrypoints has been moved to is the most small module of QSL.
 Bsc[ it doesn't hv any deps.
 It only cntn the event fmwk.
 Lil util for multiple test- srvr and well now, the game entrypoints.
 So it's gnrl[ ez to jar-in-jar it if needed.
 Tt's all for now.
 Thr are still a lot of new PRs to go thru.
 Yeah, I thk tt's it.

-!!!
-JiJ, has, mappings, NAMES, MC, may, governance, of course

 Gdude: Thx for tt.
 Tt's crtn[ q a lot to be get- on w in one fortnight, isn't it?
 Xcl[, gd work.
 Now b4 we mv on, do any of the proj hv any o/s PRs or ath tt nd look- at by the rest of the comy?